ros-realtime/reference-system/README.md

 Tests are provided to automatically generate results for you by running `colcon test` on a supported platform above.

+**Note:** during the testing _trace data_ generated from `LTTng` will be placed in `colcon_ws/tracing`.
+If the tracing directory isnt there the tests will automatically generate it for you.

 ### Dependencies

 Before running the tests there are a few prerequisites to complete:

-- install LTTNG and `ros2_tracing` [following the instructions in `ros2_tracing`](https://gitlab.com/ros-tracing/ros2_tracing#building)
+- install LTTng and `ros2_tracing` [following the instructions in `ros2_tracing`](https://gitlab.com/ros-tracing/ros2_tracing#building)
-   - _Note:_ if you are setting up [ a realtime linux kernel for a raspberry pi using this docker file](https://github.com/ros-realtime/rt-kernel-docker-builder#raspberry-pi-4-rt-linux-kernel), it should [already include LTTNG](https://github.com/ros-realtime/rt-kernel-docker-builder/pull/18)
+   - _Note:_ if you are setting up [ a realtime linux kernel for a raspberry pi using this docker file](https://github.com/ros-realtime/rt-kernel-docker-builder#raspberry-pi-4-rt-linux-kernel), it should [already include LTTng](https://github.com/ros-realtime/rt-kernel-docker-builder/pull/18)
+   - _Note:_ make sure to clone `ros2_tracing` into **the same workspace as where you put the `reference-system`**, the tests will not properly run if they are not in the same directory.
 - install dependencies using the following command from the `colcon_ws` directory:
     - `rosdep install --from-paths src --ignore-src -y`